wso2/docs-ei/en/ballerina-integrator/docs/develop/setup-dev.md

+---
-# Setting up the Developer Environment
+title: Setting up the Developer Environment
+note: This is an auto-generated file do not edit this, You can edit content in "ballerina-integrator" repo
+---

 * Download and install [Ballerina Integrator](https://wso2.com/integration/ballerina-integrator/) based on the Operating System